open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 it requires the following parameters:

-- `context.Context`: the reference to the Collector's `context.Context` so your trace receiver can properly manage it's execution context.
+- `context.Context`: the reference to the Collector's `context.Context` so your trace receiver can properly manage its execution context.
 - `component.ReceiverCreateSettings`: the reference to some of the Collector's settings under which your receiver is created.
-- `config.Receiver`: the reference for the receiver config settings passed by the Collector to the factory so it can properly read it's settings from the Collector config.
+- `config.Receiver`: the reference for the receiver config settings passed by the Collector to the factory so it can properly read its settings from the Collector config.
 - `consumer.Traces`: the reference to the next `consumer.Traces` in the pipeline, which is where received traces will go.
 This is either a processor